ublue-os/website/docs/installation.md

 ## Installation Instructions

 Each uBlue image can be installed from the boot menu of the installation ISO.
-If you're using an existing Fedora Silverblue/Kinoite system check out the [/images] for rebasing information (you don't need to reinstall).
+If you're using an existing Fedora Silverblue/Kinoite system check out the [image page](/images) for rebasing information (you don't need to reinstall).

 For new systems, follow the instructions below: